react-grid-layout/react-draggable/README.md

 // ES6
 import Draggable from 'react-draggable'; // The default import {DraggableCore} from 'react-draggable'; // <DraggableCore>
-import {default as Draggable, DraggableCore}; // Both at the same time
+import Draggable, {DraggableCore}; // Both at the same time

 // CommonJS
 let Draggable = require('react-draggable');